ahmed-rafiullah/trello-todo/README.md

  * [x] Handle errors centrally, not within an Express middleware
  * [x] Document API errors using Swagger or GraphQL
  * [ ] Exit the process gracefully when a stranger comes to town
+ * [x] Use a mature logger to increase error visibility
 #### Tech stack

 Uses Git flow for managing features.